johnofmars/mm-github-pages-starter/_pages/get_started.md

    * There is no proximity detonation.
 It has to be a direct hit to get maximum damage.
    * Unless you get a direct hit, you will need to manually detonate the grenade.
    * This can be used Explode Rounds in Doorways to block pushes or trap enemies.
-   * Note: The Fighting Lion grenade [needs 15 meters (or about a 0.5 seconds)](https://i.imgur.com/R2S0XfD.jpg) to prime itself before it can be detonated (unless it's a body hit).
-This means you can't do an in-air detonation in close proximity to yourself.

    >This is very important to note that *if you miss your direct body hit in CQC, you cannot manually detonate to get the splash damage.*
    {: .notice--warning}